 - “No, really, I’m serious!”

 Dude conveys such a wide range of meanings, especially as an interjection, that entire conversations can be conducted with only that word.
-The bonus definition for dude is, of course, Jeff Bridges’ character from The Big Lebowski: The Dude.
-If you still can’t understand how to use this word, watch that movie, like now, dude!
+If you don’t believe us, put on The Big Lebowski and learn more from The Dude himself.

 14. To buy something

-OK, OK — so we’re raging capitalists, we know.
-What better proof than this phrase that equates belief with willingness to pay money?
+It’s no secret that the US has a loving relationship with capitalism.
+What better proof than this American phrase that equates belief with the willingness to pay money?

 - “Her story is just too crazy.
 I don’t buy it!“